Telling the stories of Texas with photographs (and words too...)

 Plus… my children are (through their mother’s family) descendants of the Wends, and their great-grandfather grew up near Serbin and was baptized at this church.

-If you’d like to learn a little more about Wendish culture (and enjoy some super fantastic food) come out to Serbin on September 23, 2018 – the 30th annual Wendish Fest will be held on the St. Paul grounds.
-We’ll be there – and hope to see you there!
+If you’d like to learn a little more about Wendish culture (and enjoy some super fantastic food) come out to Serbin for Wendish Fest; it’s held on the fourth Sunday in September each year!

 Learn more about the Wends: